sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sni-qt</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Plugin for Qt4 that turns QSystemTrayIcons into status notifiers
+Short desc    : Plugin for Qt4 that turns QSystemTrayIcons into status notifiers
 URL          : https://launchpad.net/sni-qt
-Лицензия     : LGPLv3
+License      : LGPLv3
-Описание     : This package contains a Qt4 plugin which turns all QSystemTrayIcon into
+Descript     : This package contains a Qt4 plugin which turns all QSystemTrayIcon into
              : StatusNotifierItems (appindicators).
 ```